ceedee666/opensap_python_intro/exercises/week_6/assignment/exercise.md

     ]
     }

 The response in the example above consist of one result (`resultCount` is 1).
 This result is the album "Ramones" (element `collectionName`) by the artist "Ramones" (element `artistName`) The response is in [JSON](https://en.wikipedia.org/wiki/JSON) format.

 The [Requests](https://docs.python-requests.org/en/latest/)
-library is used to invoke the Apple iTunes Search Service.
+library can be used to invoke the Apple iTunes Search Service.
-In order to perform a search a Get-request needs to be performed.
-This is one using the `get()` function.
+In order to perform a search a [GET request](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) needs to be performed.
+This is done using the `get()` function of the Requests library.
-After that the method `json()` of the Requests library can be used to mapped the response from JSON to Python data types `dict` and `list`.
+After that the method `json()` of the Requests library can be used to mapped the response from [JSON](https://en.wikipedia.org/wiki/JSON) to the Python 🐍 data types `dict` and `list`.

 ---